nkhakwan/week5RepeatProject/README.md

 ##### Test Input to class constructors with age **More** than expectancy : "ageCalculator = new AgeCalculator(90, 79);"
 ##### Test Output from method ageCalculator.plAgesExpects(): ["375 45 Overlived Mercury", "145 17 Overlived Venus", "47 5 Overlived Mars", "7 0 Overlived Jupiter"]
 ###### Explanation: Output shows number of years, numbers of years _**Overlived**_ and _not_ less on each planet.
+# Test type 4 _Test written at the end of __tests__/planet.test.js for repeat submission.
+This final test was commited when the test was failing but the specs it needed to test were not yet coded.
+Finally the specs were coded and the test started passing.
+It just checks whether the newly written code is doubling the planet ages.